History of the browntail moth

 - Caterpillar feeding habits can cause reduced plant grown and branch dieback.

 - Several years of high caterpillar populations can cause plant death.

-When controlling browntail moth populations there are many variables that need to be taken into account to ensure the treatment is successful, including a very small treatment window.
-Providing treatment to eliminate browntail moth populations is something that should only be handled by an experienced and trained professional.
-At Pine State Pest, we successfully treat and eliminate populations of browntail moths through tree injection and if needed low-level spraying.
+When controlling browntail moth caterpillars there are many variables that need to be taken into account to ensure the treatment is successful, including a very small treatment window.
+Providing treatment to eliminate browntail moth caterpillars is something that should only be handled by an experienced and trained professional.
+At Pine State Pest, we successfully treat and eliminate populations of browntail moth caterpillars through tree injection and if needed low-level spraying.